PixelPlusUI-Devices/device_xiaomi_onclite/README.md

-Copyright (C) 2019 The LineageOS Project
+Copyright (C) 2019 The PixelPlusUI Project

   Device configuration for Xiaomi Redmi 7
  =========================================